Most cats enjoy interacting with their owner and playing is a great way to develop the bond between you and your pet.

 - Cupboards, wardrobes

 Play explores all parts of the predatory sequence: search, stalk, chase, pounce, catch and manipulate.
 Further research is required to establish whether or not the order and completeness of the sequence is important.
-It can be observed however that some games/toys can cause frustration if the pounce/catch parts of the sequence are absent, for example, laser pointers, so it is advisable, until proven otherwise, to follow the sequence and mimic the natural circumstances as closely as possible, for example, play in short bursts of activity before feeding times and end the game on a positive note when the cat catches the toy.
+It can be observed however that some games/toys can cause frustration if the pounce/catch parts of the sequence are absent, for example, laser pointers, so it is advisable, until proven otherwise, to follow the sequence and mimic the natural circumstances as closely as possible, for example, play in short bursts of activity before feeding times and end the game on a positive note when the cat catches the toy (ideally removing the laser pointer completely and switching to a wand toy to finish the game).

 Rules of the game